-Justin Amash, First And Only Republican To Call For Trump Impeachment, Loses Donor Support
+Rep. Justin Amash, First & Only Republican In Office To Call For Trump Impeachment, Loses Donor Support

-Last week, Minnesota Representative Justin Amash became the first and only Republican to call for the impeachment of President Donald Trump.
-As The Inquisitr reported, in a 13-tweet thread Amash broke with the rest of his party writing that Trump “has engaged in impeachable conduct.”
+Last week, Minnesota Representative Justin Amash became the first and only Republican in office to call for the impeachment of President Donald Trump.
+As The Inquisitr reported, in a 13-tweet thread Amash broke with the rest of his party, writing that Trump “has engaged in impeachable conduct.”

 Amash, he explained, read the Mueller report and drew four principal conclusions from the document.
 Following a review of Mueller investigation-related documents and testimonies, and consultation with his staff, the representative concluded that President Trump had obstructed justice.